CURRENT CONDITIONS AS OF 3/8/2014:

-The Peace River is approximately 17 inches below normal at our dock in Arcadia.
+The Peace River is 20 inches below normal at our dock in Arcadia.
 See restrictions below on who can go on the river (in black bold text).

 For camping options go to the overnight pages or see the links at the bottom of the page.
 See text below for more information and any restrictions.
 Darker text is the current restrictions if any apply.

 Also get updates on our Facebook Page: Canoe Outpost-Peace River

 Gator Mating Season is in April.
 Don't try to mate with one, they don't like it.
 June & July are nesting season.
 Don't mess with them and they won't mess with you.
 You see a bunch of babies, paddle the other way, Mama Gator is close by.

 Windy Season (Hurrincane Season) is from June to November.
 If it's raining where you are, it may not be raining on the river!
 Call first.

 Fossil Hunting Season is usually Spring time into early summer, depends on the rain.
 Just keep an eye on the water level.
 12" below or more is the best and that can happen any time.

 If the water level is 12 inches below normal and lower, river is good for fossil hunting.
 Water needs to be fairly clear and below normal for fossil hunting.
 Fishing gets good in low water, work the dark water around the tree stumps.
 If you stay in the river channel, in the dark water, you can minimize the number of times you have to get out.
 If you fall in the river, just stand up, river is that shallow.
 Kids of all ages are welcome.
 Perfect time to bring the dog.
 Dogs can run and play in the shallow water.
 Gardner Day Run is not available at 10:00 a.m. when the river is more than 18" below normal.
 Trips to Zolfo Springs may not available when the river is lower than 24" below normal or when customers start complaining.
 We don't take folks north of Wauchula when the river is 24" below normal or lower (too much walking).